Writers' guidelines and awards information can be found at our "Writers Wanted" tab at the top.

 In 1971, The Review appointed a new editor, David Ray, and began publishing under a new name: New Letters.
 Mr. Ray's first issues contained works by literary giants Robert Bly, Cyrus Colter, Anselm Hollo, Joyce Carol Oates, Richard Hugo and Josephine Jacobsen.
 In 1972, Mr. Ray devoted an entire issue to previously unpublished work by and about Richard Wright.
 Over the years, special issues featured the works of Jack Conroy and introduced readers to new work from India.

-In 1977, David Ray and his wife, Judy, began the audio literature program New Letters on the Air, a half-hour radio program featuring writers reading and discussing their work (see the link on this website for more details).
+In 1977, David Ray and his wife, Judy, began the audio literature program New Letters on the Air, a half-hour radio program featuring writers reading and discussing their work.
 The radio program widens the scope of the magazine to promote great literature both on the page and on the air.
 Rebekah Presson produced and hosted each radio show for many years, succeeded in 1996 by Angela Elam.
 The venerable program is now the longest continuously running broadcast of a national literary radio series, featuring more than 1,200 programs by many of the world’s preeminent writers.

 In 1986, James McKinley took over as editor of New Letters.
 The magazine continued to attract new writing from well-known writers including: Amiri Baraka, Thomas Berger, former President Jimmy Carter, Annie Dillard, Tess Gallagher, William Gass, Charles Simic, John Updike, Miller Williams and many others.
 Lesser-known authors, some whose first published work appears in New Letters, continue to be featured.
 Since 1986, New Letters has also published several special issues, including the "Writer in Politics" and "Writer and Religion" issues, special issues dedicated to the writing of either men or women, and our interview issue, which contains interviews with Joseph Brodsky, Gwendolyn Brooks, Allen Ginsberg, Walker Percy and Derek Walcott, among others.